Consent for Students

 Do I need to complete the training every year?

-We would encourage all students to complete the training annually, to ensure you receive the most up to date training, as amendments are made each year to content in line with student and staff feedback.
+All first year students are required to complete the training, and we would encourage all students to complete the training annually.
+This ensures you receive the most up to date information, as amendments are made each year to content in line with student and staff feedback.
 It also offers a refresher of the support services available to students.

 Brook's position statements